Infineon/PSoC-6-MCU-BLE-Connectivity-Designs/README.md

 application uses the BLE Blood Pressure profile to report blood pressure measurement records to a client.
 Also, the Blood Pressure Sensor application uses the Battery Service to notify the Battery Level and the Device Information services to assert the Device Name and so on.
+#### 15. CE217634 - BLE Continuous Glucose Monitoring Sensor
+This example project demonstrates the Bluetooth Low Energy (BLE) Continuous Glucose Monitoring Sensor application workflow.
+#### 16. CE217635 BLE Cycling Sensor
+This example demonstrates the Cycling Speed and Cadence Service (CSCS) and Cycling Power Service (CPS) with PSoC 6 MCU with Bluetooth Low Energy (BLE) Connectivity.
+#### 17. CE217636 - BLE Environmental Sensing
+This example project demonstrates the Environmental Sensing Profile operation of the BLE PSoC Creator Component.
+The Environmental Sensor uses the Environmental Sensing Profile with one instance of Environmental Sensing and Device Information Services to simulate measuring the wind speed.
+The Environmental Sensor operates with other devices that implement the Environmental Collector Profile.
+The device switches to Deep Sleep mode between BLE connection intervals.
+The BLE Component supports PSoC 6 BLE.
+#### 18. CE217637 - BLE Find Me
+This example project demonstrates the Find Me Profile operation of the BLE Component.
+The Find Me Target uses the Find Me Profile with one instance of the Immediate Alert Service to display the alerts if the Client has configured the device for alerting.
+The Find Me Target operates with other devices that implement the Find Me Locator Profile.
+The device switches to Deep Sleep mode between BLE connection intervals.
+#### 19. CE217638 - BLE Glucose Meter
+This example project demonstrates the BLE Glucose Meter application workflow.
+The Glucose Meter application uses the BLE Glucose
+Profile to report glucose measurement records to a Client.
+Also, the Glucose Meter application uses the Battery Service to notify the Battery Level and the Device Information Services to assert the Device Name, etc.
+#### 20. CE217639 - BLE Heart Rate
+This example demonstrates the Heart Rate Client and Server operation of the Bluetooth Low Energy (BLE) PSoC Creator Component.
+#### 21. CE217640 - BLE Phone Alert
+This code example demonstrates the current Ringer mode of the Phone Alert Server (a phone or CY8CKIT-062 PSoC 6 BLE Pioneer Kit) and the Ringer and Vibrate states on the user interface LEDs of the Phone Alert Client on the CY8CKIT-062 PSoC 6 BLE Pioneer Kit).

 ## References
 #### 1. PSoC 6 MCU